fish-shell/fish-shell/sphinx_doc_src/index.rst

 If you instead want to put a suspended job into the background, use the :ref:`bg <cmd-bg>` command.

 To get a listing of all currently started jobs, use the :ref:`jobs <cmd-jobs>` command.
+These listed jobs can be removed with the :ref:`disown <cmd-disown>` command.

 .. _syntax-function: